|

 Four hours later,

-William Pitt, the
+William Pitt the

-Younger, commented that he thanked William Wilberforce
+Younger thanked William Wilberforce

 "for the manner in which he had